Trapanese Pesto: how to easily prepare it at home!

 • Extra virgin olive oil

-The perfect binder that blends all ingredients, giving a velvety texture.
+The perfect binder that melds all the ingredients, giving a velvety texture.

-For a savory, full-bodied flavor (optional, but recommended).
+For a savory and rich flavor (optional, but recommended).

 • Salt and pepper